 The City of Morton's primary water source is Connelly Creek.
 There we have an abundant water supply.
-However, during the late summer the creek is often drawn very law by the demand from our water treatment plant.
-Please help us conserve water by following the water conservation tips listed later, and please call the water treatment plant at 496-5210 if you suspect the city has a water leak.
+However, during the late summer the creek is often drawn very low by the demand from our water treatment plant.
+Please help us conserve water by following to water conservation tips listed later, and please call the water treatment plant at 496-5210 or City Hall at 496-6881 if you suspect the city has a water leak.